 - Step 5: Save your settings.

 How do I integrate with Google Shopping?

-The last step in the process requires you to allow Shopify to access the information present over your Google account.
-Once you have reviewed your Google Shopping feed Shopify integration settings, its time to save it.
+The last step in the process requires you to allow Shopify to access the information present in your Google account.
+Once you have reviewed your Google Shopping feed and Shopify integration settings, it’s time to save it.